tbogdala/lantern/README.md

 - [x] More robust LLM sampling with `TextGeneratorSampler`
 - [x] Enhanced quantized llama handling compared to candle's impelmentation: can processed prompts in batches, max context length is pulled from the gguf file.
+- [x] Easier abstraction to use image generators based on stable diffusion.
+Currently supports SD v1.5 and SDXL Turbo.

 ## Buiding From Source